-Lisa Savitt is a Partner in The Axelrod Firm’s Washington, DC office where she handles international and domestic litigation and alternative dispute resolution, representing foreign and domestic companies in matters involving complex legal, regulatory and technical issues in state and federal courts around the U.S. She has worked with key in-house lawyers and business heads to understand the impact of litigation on the core business of companies and to strategize on resolution of issues to the satisfaction of both business and legal needs.
+Lisa Savitt is a Partner in The Axelrod Firm’s Washington, DC office where she handles international and domestic litigation and alternative dispute resolution, representing foreign and domestic companies in matters involving complex legal, regulatory, and technical issues in state and federal courts around the U.S. She has worked with key in-house lawyers and business heads to understand the impact of litigation on the core business of companies and to strategize on resolution of issues to the satisfaction of both business and legal needs.
 She has worked with counsel around the U.S. and in many foreign countries.
-Her extensive industry experience includes representing clients in the aviation, insurance, chemical, agriculture and manufacturing sectors.
+Her extensive industry experience includes representing clients in the aviation, insurance, chemical, agriculture, and manufacturing sectors.
 Ms. Savitt has handled multi-party product liability cases, tort cases and commercial disputes.
-She is also a panelist with the American Arbitration Association Commercial Disputes, Consumer and Large, Complex Commercial Disputes.
+She has also completed the rigorous training required to join the elite roster of AAA Arbitration panelists for commercial disputes.

 Ms. Savitt’s litigation experience includes working with experts in a number of fields including accident reconstruction experts, economic experts, forensic pathologists, medical experts, metallurgical experts, neurological and psychological experts, property damage experts, and software engineers.
 She has handled litigation ranging from a lawsuit involving a computer software provider and the issue of whether damages could include consequential damages such as business interruption, multi-district litigation involving claims for alleged damage due to a commercial herbicide and major cases with cross-border issues and multiple U.S state issues.

-Much of her international work involves issues relating to the application of various treaties, jurisdictional challenges, the doctrine of forum non conveniens, the Foreign Sovereign Immunities Act, and enforcement of foreign judgments.
+Much of Ms. Savitt’s international work involves issues relating to the application of various treaties, jurisdictional challenges, the doctrine of forum non conveniens, the Foreign Sovereign Immunities Act and enforcement of foreign judgments.
 Ms. Savitt’s work has included counseling clients and working with counsel globally on matters involving cross border litigation and application of law from both civil and common law jurisdictions.

 George Washington University